openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility.rst

 Definition of Operation Semantics
 #################################

-If the custom operation can be mathematically represented as a combination of exiting OpenVINO operations and such decomposition gives desired performance, then low-level operation implementation is not required.
+If the custom operation can be mathematically represented as a combination of existing OpenVINO operations and such decomposition gives desired performance, then low-level operation implementation is not required.
 Refer to the latest OpenVINO operation set, when deciding feasibility of such decomposition.
-You can use any valid combination of exiting operations.
+You can use any valid combination of existing operations.
 The next section of this document describes the way to map a custom operation.

 If such decomposition is not possible or appears too bulky with a large number of constituent operations that do not perform well, then a new class for the custom operation should be implemented, as described in the :doc:`Custom Operation Guide <openvino-extensibility/custom-openvino-operations>`.